Long-term Asset Protection Planning

 - While the transfer of a remainder interest is a gift that may result in an ineligibility period for Medicaid, it will be a much shorter period than if the entire home were transferred outright and so result in much less money having to be paid to the nursing home.

 Legal strategies for protecting the home vary depending on a client’s particular situation and wishes.
-A qualified elder law attorney, such as those at Los Scales Elder Law, can identify the options that make the most sense for a particular client’s situation, and can draft the documents you need in order to maximize your options and give you greater peace of mind.
+A qualified elder law attorney, such as those at The Law Offices of Schellart Joyce, can identify the options that make the most sense for a particular client’s situation, and can draft the documents you need in order to maximize your options and give you greater peace of mind.